MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/reviewadextension.md

 description: Defines an object that specifies third-party reviews (exact or paraphrased) about your business, products, or services to include in a text ad.
 ---
 # ReviewAdExtension Data Object - Campaign Management
-Defines an object that specifies third-party reviews (exact or paraphrased) about your business, products, or services to include in a text ad.
+Defines an object that specifies third-party reviews (exact or paraphrased) about your business, products, or services to include in an expanded text ad.

-You can associate a review ad extension with one or more campaigns and ad groups.
-Each campaign or ad group can be associated with between 1 and 20 review ad extensions.
-A text ad will only include one review per impression.
+You can associate a review ad extension with the account or with campaigns and ad groups in the account.
+Each entity (account, campaign, or ad group) can be associated with up to 20 review ad extensions.
+An expanded text ad will only include one review per impression.

 ## Syntax
 ```xml